-Why do you want to live on a boat?
+Why do you want to live like vagabonds?

 However, our whole family loves the ocean, the kids spent a very significant portion of their impressionable childhood living in the Florida Keys.
-It’s also where Ethan was born (Lower Keys Medical Center), which makes him a “Salt Water Conch.”
+It’s also where Ethan was born, which makes him a “Salt Water Conch.”
 Sandy lived in Puerto Rico and Guantanamo Bay, Cuba from about ages 6-12.
-Aric is 22 year veteran of the Navy and spent a lot of time on the Texas Gulf Coast as kid, visiting with family in the summer time.
+Aric is 23 year veteran of the Navy and spent a lot of time on the Texas Gulf Coast as kid, visiting with family in the summer time.

-We’ve moved 14 times in 22 years, it’s so bad the kids ask at least once a year when we’re going to move again.
+We’ve moved 14 times in 23 years, it’s so common the kids ask at least once a year when we’re going to move again.
 We’ve lived in cold places, and know that’s NOT an option for us, so we figured we would have to retire and live somewhere warm and tropical.
 So many things pointed to living on a sailboat.
-One day Aric just told Sandy “We’re going to live on a boat!”
+One day Aric just told Sandy “We’re going to live on a boat.”

 Were there any protests?
 Friends or Family?